F1 World Grand Prix 2000

-F1 World Grand Prix 2000 (also known as simply F1 World Grand Prix) is a racing video game developed by Eutechnyx.
+F1 World Grand Prix 2000 (also known as simply F1 World Grand Prix) is a racing video game developed by Eutechnyx and released in March 2001.
 It is based on the 2000 season of the Formula One World Championship.
 It is the sequel to the F-1 World Grand Prix II, both published by Eidos Interactive and Video System.
 As an officially licensed title, it includes all the teams, drivers and tracks from the 2000 Formula One season.
-The game features two distinct racing modes, arcade and simulation; the arcade mode following the style of an actual arcade machine, with loud music and commentary, whilst the simulation mode taking a more relaxed and realistic take on the genre.
+The game features two distinct racing modes, arcade and simulation; the arcade mode follows the style of an actual arcade machine with louder music and commentary, while the simulation mode takes a more relaxed and realistic take on the genre.
+Music was composed by Jonathan Colling.